 Here comes baby #2

 Moving to North Carolina was one of the greatest things that happened within our marriage.
 It landed us in a church that showed us the detriment that legalism does to the body; it gave us the chance to meet some of the most genuine believers we've ever known; and we were forced to deal with some of the demons in our marriage that had been lingering too long.
 In 2016, I stood outside the COSTCO for over two hours waiting for the chance to meet the author whose stories inspired me to write my own novel, Nicholas Sparks.
 In 2017, I turned 30. a day that we celebrated at a surprise party thrown by my husband and a whole lot of Japanese Food.
-That October, we welcomed our "redemption baby" when our daughter, Sarah, was born.
+That October, we welcomed our daughter, Sarah.

 In 2018, we packed up and moved from our beloved home in North Carolina to Sacramento, California.
 The drastic change in culture and dynamic led me to homeschool for the first time.
 The 2019 Government Shutdown showed us just how many good people are still in the world and just how faithful God is.
 I started writing again, penning (typing?) short stories and poems that I keep saved in a file on my iCloud drive and began the outline for a new novel.
-Today, 2020, that novel is coming to fruition with 33,000+ words written and a formal proposal going out in June.
+In 2020, that novel sat partially complete at 35,000+ words written.

 home sweet sacramento